subeshb1/developer-community-stats/README.md

 ### Contributing to Core Website

-The core website is built with Gatsby, React and Github Graphql API.
+The core website is built with Gatsby, React, and Github Graphql API.
 Follow the following steps to contribute to the website

 ```sh
 # Fork the repo